irfan95sayyad/SVM/README.md

-ris Flower Classification using Support Vector Machine (SVM) This project demonstrates a simple implementation of a Support Vector Machine (SVM) to classify Iris flowers into two species: Setosa and Versicolor.
+Iris Flower Classification using Support Vector Machine (SVM) This project demonstrates a simple implementation of a Support Vector Machine (SVM) to classify Iris flowers into two species: Setosa and Versicolor.

 Dataset